chingu-voyages/V58-tier3-team-37/database-access-API/README.md

 ## 5. Test the API
 - Visit the Cloud Run URL root (/) to confirm the active BigQuery table
-- Use /docs for interactive Swagger UI
+- Add `/docs` to the URL for an interactive Swagger UI
 - Example payload for filtered queries:
 ```json
 {